mysql/mysql-ndb-operator/README.md

-# ndb-operator
+# MySQL NDB Operator

-The MySQL NDB Operator is a Kubernetes operator for managing a MySQL Cluster setup inside a Kubernetes Cluster.
+The MySQL NDB Operator is a Kubernetes operator for managing a MySQL NDB Cluster setup inside a Kubernetes Cluster.

 This is in preview state - DO NOT USE FOR PRODUCTION.